stratocraft/stratocraft.dev/docs/WEBHOOK_SETUP.md

 export GITHUB_WEBHOOK_SECRET=your_generated_secret_here
 ```

 For production deployments, add this to your deployment configuration or `.env` file.
+Reminder that `.env` files should
+not be checked into source control and should be added to your `.gitignore`.

 ## Step 3: Configure GitHub Webhook